 Heart diseases (cardiovascular diseases) refers to a range of diseases which affect your heart.
 These include coronary artery disease, heart rhythm problems, heart infections and heart defects.
 According to a study carried out by the Registrar General of India (RGI) and the Indian Council of Medical Research (ICMR), heart disease is the leading killer in India, accounting for about 19 per cent of all deaths.

 Many forms of heart diseases can be prevented or treated with healthy lifestyle choices.
+A healthy heart is within your control.
+Certain risk factors for heart disease, such as age and family history, cannot be changed.
+But you can help limit them and other risk factors for heart disease with right lifestyle choices.
 The following changes can help anyone who wants to improve his or her heart health.

 If you have a heart disease, you must stay active to suppress its risk factors.
 It helps maintain a healthy weight, control diabetes, maintain cholesterol level and keep blood pressure in the ideal range.
 Over the years, several studies have shown that people who have achieved even a moderate level of fitness are more likely to avoid heart diseases.
 Exercise is not appropriate for heart patients.
 If you have a history of heart disease, consult your doctor before starting a fitness regimen.

 Diet has a significant role in heart health; a diet based on fruits, vegetables and whole grains (low in saturated fat, cholesterol and sodium) helps individuals control weight, blood pressure and cholesterol – all risk factors of heart diseases.